parkerziegler/reviz/README.md

     src="https://raw.githubusercontent.com/parkerziegler/reviz/main/assets/penguin-example.png"
     alt="A scatterplot visualization of penguins."
     width="500"
-    style="border-radius: 5px; box-shadow: 0 4px 12px rgba(0, 0, 0, 0.04)"
   />
 </div>

 In this way, `reviz` allows end users to quickly experiment with _seeing_ their data in the form of a visualization they encounter anywhere in the wild.

-To see more examples of the partial programs `reviz` generates, check out [our example site](https://reviz.vercel.app).
-To go into depth into how `reviz` works, consider reading [our paper](/paper/reviz.pdf).
+To see more examples of the partial programs `reviz` generates, check out [our examples site](https://reviz.vercel.app).
+To understand how `reviz` works at a deeper level, consider reading [our paper](/paper/reviz.pdf).

 ### Supported Visualization Types